tianyizhao2022/tianyizhao2022.github.io/_pages/about.md

 I received my Master degree in Germanic Linguistics at the University of Konstanz.
 Back then, I worked for projects on second language acquisition, interaction between tone and intonation and some corpus research in Middle Low German.

-For my undergraduate dgree, I studied German language and literature at [Beijing Foreign Studies University](https://en.bfsu.edu.cn/) (China).
+For my undergraduate degree, I studied German language and literature at [Beijing Foreign Studies University](https://en.bfsu.edu.cn/) (China).

 <br>
 <br>